-Make sure "Specify a location" is selected and click the Next button to continue.

-At this point, the following screen will appear.
-Simply select the CD-ROM drive in which the driver is located, click on the Win2000 (Windows 2000) folder or you can type in "F:\Win2000\" (where "F" represents the letter of your CD-ROM drive).
+3. Select "Specify a location".
 Click the Next button to continue.

+Select the CD-ROM drive in which the driver is located or type in "E:\NETR8180.INF" (where "E" represents the letter of your CD-ROM drive), click on the NETR8180.INF folder and click the OK button.

-Found Net w Hardware Wizard X
+Found Ne w Hardware Wizard ×

 2 Insert the manufacturer's installation disk into the drive selected, and then click OK.
-OK Cancel
+OK.
+Cancel

-Copy manufacturer's files from:
+Copy manufacture's files from: Browse

-F: \Win2000\ Browse